Multiply connected wandering domains of meromorphic functions: the pursuit of uniform internal dynamics: Uniformity in long-term behaviours of the hyperbolic metric

 are all well-defined and map $0$ to $z^*$.
-We want to show that it is a normal family (in the sense of precompactness relative to locally uniform convergence; see \cite{BM14}, as well as \cite[Theorem 1.21]{BF14} and \cite{HM20}) with analytic limit functions; to this end, we make two claims.
+We want to show that $\{\widehat{\psi}_k\}_{k\in\mathbb{N}}$ is a normal family in the sense of precompactness relative to locally uniform convergence (see \cite{BM14}, as well as \cite[Theorem 1.21]{BF14} and \cite{HM20} for an account of this interpretation of normality) with analytic limit functions; to this end, we make two claims.

-\begin{claim} Each $\widehat{\psi}_k$ is $K_k^2$-quasiregular. \end{claim} \begin{proof} Being $K_k$-bi-Lipschitz, each $\phi_k$ is $K_k^2$-quasiconformal (see, for instance, \cite[Chapter 1]{BGMR13} or \cite[Subsection 1.3.6]{BF14}), and the composition of a restriction of a universal covering map (which is, of course, $1$-quasiregular) with a $K_k^2$-quasiconformal map yields a $K_k^2$-quasiregular map. \end{proof}
+\begin{claim} Each $\widehat{\psi}_k$ is $(K_k)^2$-quasiregular. \end{claim} \begin{proof} Being $K_k$-bi-Lipschitz, each $\phi_k$ is $(K_k)^2$-quasiconformal (see, for instance, \cite[Chapter 1]{BGMR13} or \cite[Proposition 4.5.14]{Hub06}), and the composition of a restriction of a universal covering map (which is, of course, $1$-quasiregular) with a $(K_k)^2$-quasiconformal map yields a $K_k^2$-quasiregular map. \end{proof}

-\begin{claim} The family $\{\widehat{\psi}_k\}_k$ is uniformly Lipschitz relative to the hyperbolic metric. \end{claim} \begin{proof} For $z$ and $z'$ in $B_w = B_\mathbb{D}(0, d_U(z_0, w))$, we have (using the bi-Lipschitz constant of $\phi_k$ and the Schwarz-Pick lemma respectively)
+\begin{claim} The family $\{\widehat{\psi}_k\}_k$ is uniformly Lipschitz relative to the hyperbolic metric. \end{claim} \begin{proof} For $z$ and $z'$ in $B_w = B_\mathbb{D}(0, d_U(z_0, w))$, we have, using the bi-Lipschitz constant of $\phi_k$ and the Schwarz-Pick lemma respectively,

-Since $K_k\to 1$, we have that $K := \sup_k K_k < +\infty$ is a uniform Lipschitz constant for $\phi_k^{-1}\circ \psi_{n_k} = \widehat{\psi}_k$. \end{proof}
+Since $K_k\to 1$, we have that $K := \sup_k K_k < 10$ is a uniform Lipschitz constant for $\phi_k^{-1}\circ \psi_{n_k} = \widehat{\psi}_k$. \end{proof}